 Clinical Trial.
 For purposes of this policy, a "clinical trial" means "a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes."3 This definition encompasses phase 1 trials of FDA-regulated drug and biological products, small feasibility studies of FDA-regulated device products, and studies of any intervention not regulated by the FDA, e.g., behavioral interventions.
 This definition of "clinical trial"4 is broader than the term "applicable clinical trial" as defined in the regulation.5

 Responsible Party.
 In the policy, the awardee or the investigator is responsible for meeting the expectations of this policy.
-In the regulation, a "responsible party" means, in part, "with respect to a clinical trial, the sponsor of the clinical trial, as defined in 21 CFR 50.3 (or any successor regulation); or the principal investigator of such clinical trial if so designated by a sponsor, grantee, contractor, or awardee, so long as the principal investigator is responsible for conducting the trial, has access to and control over the data from the clinical trial, has the right to publish the results of the trial, and has the ability to meet all of the requirements under [42 CFR Part 11] for the submission of clinical trial information."6
+In the regulation, a "responsible party" means, in part, "with respect to a clinical trial, the sponsor of the clinical trial, as defined in 21 CFR 50.3 (or any successor regulation); or the principal investigator of such clinical trial if so designated by a sponsor, recipient, contractor, or awardee, so long as the principal investigator is responsible for conducting the trial, has access to and control over the data from the clinical trial, has the right to publish the results of the trial, and has the ability to meet all of the requirements under [42 CFR Part 11] for the submission of clinical trial information."6

 Primary Completion Date.
 In the policy, this term has the same meaning as the term "primary completion date" in the regulation, which is "the date that the final subject was examined or received an intervention for the purposes of final collection of data for the primary outcome, whether the clinical trial concluded according to the pre-specified protocol or was terminated."7